Toyota Sienna: Safety

 This generation was noteworthy for its impressive safety content as one of the few minivans at the time to offer options including front seat-mounted side torso airbags and Vehicle Stability Control.
 Anti-lock braking was standard.
 The Insurance Institute for Highway Safety rated the Sienna "Good" in all six frontal crash test measures, which was far better than the Previa.

+Yearly changes

+The Sienna underwent a facelift in 2000 for the 2001 model year.
+Several colors were added and removed.
+The front grille, bumper, and tail lights were redesigned, and the speedometer got a new look.
+Toyota also revamped the center console area to add more usability to the HVAC controls along with new locations for the accessory switches (rear vent, power sliding doors, and heated seats (XLE models)).
+The engine also came equipped with a variable valve timing feature VVT-i boosting output to 210 hp and 220 lbft.
+The driver side sliding door became standard on all models, although the roof rack remained optional on the CE models.

+In 2001, for the 2002 model year, the Symphony Package became available for the LE models, where some extra items included a premium JBL cassette, captain chairs in the front and middle rows, heated mirrors, and so on.
+It was offered with the choice of three body colors.

+In 2002, for the 2003 model year, the Sienna remained unchanged.

+Oil sludge problems

-The reputation of this generation was marred by a class-action settlement for an engine oil sludge problem which affected the V6 engines in many Toyota models.
+The first-generation Sienna was marred by a class-action settlement for an engine oil sludge problem which affected the V6 engines in many Toyota models.
 Symptoms of the problem include oil smoke in the exhaust, oil quickly becoming dark or black after an oil change, gasoline odor in the oil, high oil consumption, and eventually engine failure.